Azure/azure-sdk-for-node/lib/services/storageManagement/README.md

 This project provides a Node.js package that makes it easy to manage Windows Azure Storage.
 Right now it supports:
 - **Node.js version: 0.6.15 or higher**
-- **Windows Azure Storage Management API version: 2013-03-01**
+- **API version: 2013-03-01**

 ## Features

-- Create, get, update and delete storage account.
+- Manage storage account
-- Get and regenerate access key.
+- Manage access key
-- Check storage account name availability.

 ## How to Install